glenjamin/skin-deep/README.md

 "Dive" into the rendered component tree, rendering the next level down as it goes.
 See [Going Deeper](#going-deeper) for an example.

 * `path {array of `[`Selector`](#using-selectors)`s}`

+Returns `tree`
+Throws if the path cannot be found.

 ### Using Selectors